tbeaulieu/Kamata/README.md

 This repo contains a modified font (I redesigned it to be monospace) as downloaded from here: https://www.keshikan.net/fonts-e.html, here's the license for it: https://github.com/keshikan/DSEG/blob/master/DSEG-LICENSE.txt

 It also contains another font that I developed; BoostedRegular.ttf.
 All risks are on you upon using it.
 Distribute it freely but please remember/note who made it :)

+---

+# Installation notes:

+1) Obtain the GARW dash installer here: https://github.com/dustinsterk/GARWDashUploader
+2) You will need to unzip the downloaded dashboard file, rename the folder to "Kamata_Main" (Don't use the quotes), and recompress it.
+(I know, it's a pain)
+3) Upload the dash via the uploader while connected to the GAWR Wifi.
+4) Follow the rest of the aforementioned instructions.

+There are some prebuilt releases for the uploader, check with the Discord Channel here: https://discord.gg/36kybUTW